Six Flags Magic Mountain: 2006 attempted sale

 On June 22, 2006, Six Flags, Inc. announced that it was exploring options for six of its parks, including Magic Mountain and its neighboring water park, Hurricane Harbor.
 Though management said closing the park was unlikely, rumors still began that the park could be sold to real estate developers, with an intent to close the park and build housing developments in the area.
 Park officials cited dwindling attendance due to rowdy behavior among some of the park-goers as reasons for wanting to sell the park while management was wanting to move Six Flags into more of a family park direction.
 Throughout the Six Flags chain, attendance in the second quarter of 2006 was 14 percent lower than it was in the second quarter of 2005.

-By the fall of 2006, Six Flags announced that Magic Mountain was still up for sale.
+By the fall of 2006, Six Flags confirmed that Magic Mountain had remained for sale.
 They also stated, however, that it would be sold to a company that would continue to operate it as a park, and that closing Magic Mountain was not a possibility.
 Cedar Fair, Anheuser-Busch, and several others considered buying the park but none of the offers came close to the asking price.

-When Six Flags announced which parks it was selling in January 2007, Magic Mountain was no longer one of them.
+By the time Six Flags announced which parks it was selling in January 2007, Magic Mountain was no longer one of them.
 The company decided not to sell Magic Mountain and its adjacent water park.
 Spokeswoman Wendy Goldberg said that upon further evaluation, the company decided that the Los Angeles parks remained too valuable to relinquish, as sales were increasing, and that the park would not be sold.
 Other parks were sold as a package and remained open.